-Limitations in the data affected the extent to which we could single out expenditures on environmental review & permitting.
+As we conducted the analysis necessary to understand the impacts of the identified cost drivers, limitations in the data affected the extent to which we could single out expenditures on environmental review & permitting.

-NEPA and SEPA compliance activities are the largest single expenditure category within environmental review, totaling about \$19 million over ten years.
-For smaller, routine WSDOT projects, SEPA is more onerous than NEPA.
+NEPA and SEPA compliance activities are the largest single expenditure category within environmental review, totaling about \$19 million over 10 years.
+For smaller, routine projects, SEPA is more onerous than NEPA.
 The SEPA checklist is more time consuming than the documentation prepared for Federal Highway NEPA Categorical Exclusions (CE).
 NEPA CEs have been updated many times in the past few years, whereas SEPA has not.